-Bone health is a growing area of research.
-This is due to Osteoporosis becoming a growing public health problem.
-Maintaining your bone health is the most effective way to prevent osteoporosis.
+Bone health is a growing area of research, and osteoporosis, in particular, is becoming a growing public health problem.
+Maintaining bone health is the most effective way to prevent osteoporosis.
 This post covers how to use diet and exercise to keep your bones healthy.

 Diet and Exercise to Prevent Osteoporosis